How to unfuse items in Zelda: Tears of the Kingdom

 It's a pain to get rid of the combined item with this route, but it is the most accessible, especially at the beginning of Link's journey.
 That being said, there is a way to get the fused item to separate without losing any resources.

-Unfusing items in Zelda: Tears of the Kingdom without damaging them
+Unfusing items without damaging them

 To unfuse items without losing any of your resources, head to Tarrey Town, which is located northeast of the Central Hyrule area.
-It will take you quite a while to get to Tarrey Town on foot, so we'd suggest you prioritise finding a horse to help you get there.
+It will take you quite a while to get to Tarrey Town on foot, so we'd suggest you prioritize finding a horse to help you get there.

 Now, you want to find a kid Goron Pelison with a big yellow helmet.
 He's next to the market store.
 He will ask if you want to break down your items or not.
 Once you select "Break it down," the handy Pelison will lay the two separated items on a mat nearby, but it will come at the cost of 20 Rupees.